 Photo from West Vancouver Memorial Library Digital Collections / William McPhee

 Neither PARK ROYAL malls were renovated during the 1980s.
-By late in the decade, they had taken on a rather dowdy appearance.
+By late in the decade, they had taken on a dowdy appearance.

 Photo from West Vancouver Memorial Library Digital Collections / William McPhee